 A good place to start is our Divorce Options

 page, that discusses what is available, so you can make the best choice for yourself.

 2. Call us to make an appointment for a no-obligation consultation, so you can:

-Identify the factors that will help you determine whether a Collaborative Divorce, divorce mediation, or another divorce process is best for your unique circumstances—what might be right for someone else may not be right for you.
+Identify the factors that will help you determine whether a Collaborative Divorce, mediation, or another process is best for your unique circumstances—what might be right for someone else may not be right for you.

 Plan what's next based on what is most suitable for you.